A reminder of the rules of Fridge Brilliance:

 Why Red faints at one point.
 Pokémon protagonists often "blacken out" or just "faint" after they lose a battle.

 Why Link has a terrible jump and recovery likewise.
 He has tons of equipment.
-A sword, boomerang, a bomb bag, a quiver with arrow, a bow... yeah, tell me they're not going to weigh you down.
+A sword, boomerang, a bomb bag, a quiver with arrows, a bow... yeah, tell me they're not going to weigh you down.
 As for Young and Toon Link, they're no explanation for them.

 As for Young Link, his equipment's just plain lighter.
-It can be easily assumed that the Kokori Sword is pretty simple, with a wooden hilt and plain iron, along with his wooden Deku Shield, which is canonically lighter (Trying to equip the Hylian shield while young didn't work out too well in OoT.).
+It can be easily assumed that the Kokori Sword is pretty simple, with a wooden hilt and plain iron, along with his wooden Deku Shield, which is canonically lighter (trying to equip the Hylian shield while young didn't work out too well in OoT).
 The Master Sword and Hylian Shield are likely forged all the way through with high-quality metal, which is doubtless going to be a lot heavier.

 Why did Master Hand's dolls become trophies in Melee?
 He got older, and wanted collectibles instead of plushies.

 Snake's Final Smash involves a helicopter coming from freaking nowhere, right?
 Wrong.
-Think back to Metal Gear Solid 2 —specifically, the evacuation part and the Harrier fight.
+Think back to Metal Gear Solid 2 — specifically, the evacuation part and the Harrier fight.
 Who was piloting the copter then?
 That's right, Otacon's on the other end of Snake's Final Smash.
 Fitting for Heterosexual(orpossiblynot)LifePartners. —Euterpe

 Or they could just have a chopper with a pilot off screen when Snake is fighting on the off chance he gets a Smash Ball.
 Though, the post directly above sounds much cooler.